frebib/the-kuruma-sutra/5-pacific-standard.md

 > **Tip**: A GIF of the helicopter route is available [here]().
 Note the triggers skipping by at the bottom of the screen.

 Get out of the helicopter, and hop into the boat.
-Follow the waypoint out to sea.
+Follow the waypoint through the canyon and out to sea.

 **Congratulations, you have finished the Pacific Standard Heist!
 Watch the cheesy cut scene, then see if you completed the elite challenge!
-Enjoy your money!**
+As always, remember to bank your money when you return to free mode!**